 A: Through the R.A. we requested a resume and cover letter from all applicants.
 Once a Rabbi applies, we are requesting additional materials, including a d’var Torah, eulogy, and answers to philosophical and background questions.

 A: We should start receiving applications soon, and expect that we will continue accepting applications until the end of December.

 Q: What happens next?

 A: We are updating the questions and format for the video interviews so that we are ready once qualified candidates apply.

 Q: How do I stay up-to-date with the search committee?

-A: To stay up-to-date, please check the shul website, watch your Kol Yaakov, check the bulletin board in the front hall regularly, and keep an eye on the service sheet.
+A: To stay up-to-date, please check this website, watch your Kol Yaakov, check the bulletin board in the front hall regularly, and keep an eye on the service sheet.
 And if you have questions, feel free to talk to members of the search committee.
 We are a committed, hard-working and actively engaged group of people who will be happy to share what we can about this incredibly important process.